Generic selectors

 Training That Makes a Difference

 Reading about techniques is helpful, but practical training is where it really clicks.
-Our Manual Handling Course at Hurak offers a hands-on introduction to safe handling procedures in various workplace settings.
-You’ll learn how to assess loads, apply techniques, and comply with health and safety laws.
+Hurak Manual Handling Course provides a practical introduction to safe practices of handling in different working environments.
+You will be taught how to assess loads, using techniques and adhere to the health and safety laws.

 For those managing sites or larger teams, our SMSTS course builds on this knowledge by teaching how to plan and implement safe working systems, including manual handling processes, across entire projects.